 - A company may be new to the state and not have any records to compare.

 - The volume of complaints may reflect the size of the company.
-You can find market share and premium volume information using the Office of the Insurance Commissioner's company complaint comparison tool.
+You can find market share information when using the Office of the Insurance Commissioner's company lookup tool.

 - In general, are the complaints against the company for the same reason?
 For example, are most are regarding claim denials?
 Most companies have a wide variety of complaints, so complaints about the same issue could be a red flag.

 - What type of coverage is the complaints about?
 For example, when looking at auto complaints, check to see if the complaint was submitted for private passenger or commercial auto coverage.